 An employee who leaves the employment of the University before qualifying for retirement benefits may apply for the return of all contributions.
 An application for refund must be completed in the Benefits office.
 The refund is not made automatically.

-The contributions of an employee with ten or more years of service are vested therefore; these contributions should not be withdrawn at the time of termination.
+The contributions of an employee with ten or more years of service are vested; therefore, careful consideration should be given prior to a refund request.

 POLICY 310.C Retirement Due to Disability

 “Retired Due to Disability" is a status that means that an employee's disability has been examined and approved either by qualifying for the University's Long Term Disability Insurance Program or by qualifying for disability either for the Teachers' Retirement Plan of Alabama and/or the Social Security Program offered by the federal government.

 Regular full-time and regular part-time employees who have been approved for disability retirement benefits under one of the University retirement programs as indicated above will be eligible to continue the following benefits: